2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/webapi-context.md

 The most common way to use another language is to use the appropriate url which matches that language.
 Another way to do it is to include a parameter in the request like `?language=en`.

 > [!WARNING]
-> Setting the `?language=xxx` parameter in DNN has a suprising performance penalty of ca. 200-300ms.
+> Setting the `?language=xxx` parameter in Dnn has a suprising performance penalty of ca. 200-300ms.
 > So if you can, prefer to just use the correct initial path.